andraugust/andraugust.github.io/hiring-problem.md

 Your objective is to hire the top-ranking candidate.
 What's your strategy?

 (Of course, this set-up isn't very realistic; interviewers in real life can and certainly do go back to previous candidates and hire them.
-I'm going to keep the hiring terminology though because it's what's used in the literature and online, but personally I like to think of it as a marriage problem, where instead of an interview it's a date and you're trying to find the best person to marry--usually you can't go back to someone if you tell them you want to date someone else first!)
+I'm going to keep the hiring terminology though because it's what's used in the literature and online, but personally I like to think of it as a marriage problem, where instead of an interview it's a date and you're trying to find the best person to marry (hire)--usually you can't go back to someone if you tell them you want to date (interview) someone else first!)

 ### The optimal strategy